-Overseeding a lawn can help improve its overall health and appearance.
-Simply explained, lawn overseeding is a process of spreading grass seed over the already existing turf to help fill in the gaps.
+Lawn overseeding can help improve your turfs overall health and appearance.
+How?
+Seeding your lawn is a process of spreading grass seed over the already existing turf to help fill in the gaps.
 Generally, overseeding is best for larger areas where the turf is thin, but not bare.
 We do recommend spot seeding smaller areas that are thin or if you are suffering from a weed infestation, both in the spring and in the fall.
 This helps the lawn crowd out existing weeds and replace the bare areas with healthy grass.

 - Filling in areas of turf damaged by summer stress, diseases or insects